vyogami/java-forge/README.md

 - `mvn clean install`: Performs a clean build, including cleaning the project, compiling, running tests, and packaging the application.

 - `mvn dependency:tree`: Displays the dependency tree of the project, showing the dependencies and their versions.
+- `mvn exec:java`: Executes the main class of the project, main class is defined in the pom.xml.
+  > use `-q` flag to run the commands in quite mode

 </details>